 Symptoms of COPD include:

 Doctors can treat mild cases of COPD with bronchodilators, corticosteroids, and antibiotics.
-People with severe COPD and people who require hospitalization may require oxygen and bronchodilator therapy.
+People with severe COPD and people who require hospitalization may need oxygen and bronchodilator therapy.

-Some people with COPD may need surgery, such as a bullectomy, or lung transplantation.
+Some people with COPD may need surgery, such as a bullectomy, or a lung transplant.

-Pulmonary embolism is a condition that occurs when the blood flow in the pulmonary artery becomes disrupted.
-The most common symptoms of pulmonary embolism
+Pulmonary embolism is a condition that occurs when there is disruption in blood flow in the pulmonary artery.
+The most common symptoms of pulmonary embolism include:

 There are many different causes of and risk factors for a pulmonary embolism.
 It can be more likely in people who take particular types of birth control or during pregnancy, for example.